Hello and thanks for visiting!

 I completed my BA Honours in History at the University of Victoria (2006), then my MA in History at Simon Fraser University (2008) and my PhD in History at University College London (2011).

 Since 2012, I have been living and working on xʷməθkʷəy̓əm, Sḵwx̱wú7mesh, and səl̓ilw̓ətaʔɬ territories, where I am an Associate Professor in the Department of History at the University of British Columbia (Vancouver).
 I am also affiliated faculty with UBC’s Asian Canadian and Asian Migration Studies program.

-My historical research specializations include British Columbia, Canada, and British imperialism in the long nineteenth century; settler colonialism; gender, family, and society; migration and mobility; and the everyday.
-At UBC, I teach courses on the history of Canada and global empires/comparative colonialism, and supervise Honours and graduate students in related fields.
+My research specializations include British Columbia, Canada, and British imperialism in the nineteenth and twentieth centuries; settler colonialism; Nikkei history; gender, family, society, and the everyday.
+I am most inspired by methodological play at the edges of disciplinary convention, and historical work that seeks to cultivate better futures.
+I teach courses on the histories of Canada and global empires/comparative colonialism, and supervise Honours and graduate students in related fields.
 My professional and public service is propelled by a commitment to equity and the justice work that historical thinking might do in the world.

 Beyond this, I am interested in the politics of humour and graffiti, unofficial or unsanctioned historical memorials, rain, vegetables, the long run, the skateboard, and genre fiction.
 These are not technically my work, but they certainly aren’t unrelated.